donaldRwilliams/blsmeta/README.md

 Options 3-4 will be ongoing for undergraduate students, whereas option 1 is ideal for a graduate student (due to requiring a manuscript).
-Option 2 will also result in a software paper (I will wait to write it until students contribute).
+Option 2 will also result in being an author on the software paper for **blsmeta** (written once students contribute).
 For each option, students will learn valuable skills for industry (e.g., data science) and academia (pursing a PhD).

 Note also this “lab” exists only in thought, and will hopefully come to fruition in the fall of 2022 or 2023.